way2ml/way2ml.github.io/doc/blogs/sphinx.md

 ---
-title: How to use sphinx to document my research
+title: How to use Sphinx to document my research
 date: 2025-11-10
 author: Jie Huang
 ---
-# How to use sphinx to document
+# How to use Sphinx to document

 ## Console